Ginger Island

-Ginger Island is a presently uninhabited island of the British Virgin Islands in the Caribbean.
+Ginger Island is a currently uninhabited island of the British Virgin Islands in the Caribbean.
 It is one of the last undeveloped privately held islands in the territory.
 The island is roughly 258 acre in size.
 It is the location of two of the better dive sites in the British Virgin Islands: "Alice in Wonderland" and "Ginger Steppes".
-The island is owned by the Aggie Sailing Team.
+The island is owned by Texas oil billionaire William Harrison.
 Most people do not go on the island, as there is no dockage and the island is very overgrown.